Calcium supplement: Bone health

 In healthy people, calcium supplementation is not necessary for maintaining bone mineral density, and carries risks that outweigh any benefits.
 Calcium intake is not significantly associated with hip fracture risk in either men or women.
-The U.S. Preventive Service Task Force recommends against a daily supplement of calcium or vitamin D. Although a slight increase in bone mineral density occurred in healthy children from calcium supplementation, using additional dietary calcium is not justified, according to a 2006 review.
+The US Preventive Service Task Force recommends against a daily supplement of less than 1,000 mg of calcium or less than 400 IU of vitamin D for postmenopausal women.
+Although a slight increase in bone mineral density occurred in healthy children from calcium supplementation, using additional dietary calcium is not justified, according to a 2006 review.

 Cardiovascular impact

-There is good evidence that 1,000 mg to 1,500 mg of daily calcium supplementation can effect a modest reduction in blood pressure in adults who do not have a blood pressure condition, suggesting that achieving adequate calcium levels may have role in preventing high blood pressure.
+There is good evidence that 1,000 mg to 1,500 mg of daily calcium supplementation can effect a modest reduction in blood pressure in adults who do not have a blood pressure condition, suggesting that achieving adequate calcium levels may have a role in preventing high blood pressure.

 Cancer

 The US National Cancer Institute does not recommend the use of calcium supplements for lowering the risk of cancer.
 There is weak evidence calcium supplementation might have a preventative effect against developing colorectal adenomatous polyps, but the evidence is not sufficient to recommend such supplementation.